poulsbopete/demo.poulsbopete.com/README.md

 3. Click **Start** to begin generating spans continuously.
 4. Use **Step** to generate a single span on demand.
 5. Click **Stop** to end the simulation.
+6. View simulation logs in the “Log” section below the controls.
+For exporter output or JS errors, open your browser’s developer console (F12).

 ## Files
 - `index.html` — main page UI